abhirambuilds/mini-projects-2025/project-4-markdown-blog/README.md

 POST /admin/user/<id>/delete → Delete user

-Like System
+Like System:

 POST /like/<filename> → Like/unlike post

 GET /post/<filename>/likes → Get like count

-📜 License
+License

 This project is open-source.
 Feel free to use, modify, and share it for learning or personal projects.